singularityware/singularityware.github.io/_posts/recipes/2017-06-02-dolmades-windows-containers.md

 That can be often done using the tool `winetricks`.
 Some more settings can be tweaked using the tool ```winecfg```.

-## Ressources
+## Resources

-This is the ```singularity``` run script used in the images:
-{% include gist.html username='katakombi' id='6a53d7b911eecabd60c2d342a5f3eeee' file='singularity' %}

 This is the ```Dockerfile``` to build the dolmades docker image
 {% include gist.html username='katakombi' id='6ce5690804beefaeb83abe2f3c946b08' file='Dockerfile' %}

-This is the <a href="https://github.com/katakombi/dolmades/blob/master/Singularity">link</a> to the shub dolmades build file.
+This is the <a href="https://raw.githubusercontent.com/katakombi/dolmades/master/Singularity" target="_blank">link</a> to the singularity hub dolmades build spec file which also contains the run script.

 Dolmades are still in the early stages and there are many challenges to tackle before we seize the potential over using wine on Linux systems directly.
 If this speaks to you then send me your feedback or questions, and check my <a href="http://dolmades.org">project page</a> for screen shots of further examples.